I and Thou: Lasting impacts

-Martin Buber’s work of I and Thou has had a profound and lasting impact on modern thinking, as well as the field of psychology.
-Great figures in American history have been influenced by this work, including one of the founding fathers of modern humanistic psychology, Carl Rogers.
-In 1957, Rogers and Buber engaged in their famous Dialogue, where Buber’s philosophy of “I and Thou” was discussed.
-Rogers compares his person-centered therapy and the necessary psychological contact to the I-Thou relationship; while Buber does not completely agree, pointing out that the therapist-client relationship is on somewhat unequal footing, they do concede that there are momentary, true connections made between therapist and client that are “reciprocal” and have a degree of “mutuality”.
-Rogers expressed that in moments where clients undergo true change, there is a distinct connection and understanding between client and therapist, as in I-Thou relationships.
+Martin Buber's work of I and Thou has had a profound and lasting impact on modern thinking, as well as the field of psychology in particular.
+Figures in American history have been influenced by this work, including one of the founding fathers of modern humanistic psychology, Carl Rogers.
+In 1957, Rogers and Buber engaged in their famous Dialogue, where Buber's philosophy of "I and Thou" was discussed.
+Rogers compares his person-centered therapy and the necessary psychological contact to the I–Thou relationship; while Buber does not completely agree, pointing out that the therapist-client relationship is on somewhat unequal footing, they do concede that there are momentary, true connections made between therapist and client that are "reciprocal" and have a degree of "mutuality".
+Rogers expressed that in moments where clients undergo true change, there is a distinct connection and understanding between client and therapist, as in I–Thou relationships.